 1. Install the serverless CLI using the following command:

 3. This will generate the scaffold for a Node.js function code with a handler.js file along with a serverless.yml file.

 The handler.js file contains the handler method which will be invoked through events.
 Business logic will reside in this file.

-The serverless.yml file has configuration for all the Functions, Events and resources required for a serverless application flow.
+The serverless.yml file has a configuration for all the Functions, Events, and resources required for a serverless application flow.

 4. Now, as our application is ready to run, we need to install a plugin called Serverless Offline.This plugin emulates AWS Lambda and API Gateway on your local machine to speed up your development cycles.

 5. Add serverless-offline to your project using the following command:

 6. Then, inside your project’s serverless.yml file, add plugin entry.
 If there is no existing plugin in the yml file, then add a new entry: